lucabol/CSharpHaskell/Readme.md

     };
 ```

-Or using the ternary operator (a perennial favorite of mine).
+Or even using the ternary operator (a perennial favorite of mine).

 ```csharp
     static string Lucky2(int x) => x == 7 ?
 "LUCKY NUMBER SEVEN!"